Jakob Michelsen

 Jakob Saldern Stein Michelsen (born 30 September 1980) is a Danish football manager.

-Jakob Michelsen was selected coach of the year in Denmark in 2015.
+Michelsen was selected coach of the year in Denmark in 2015.
 He was the coach behind the sensational silver medals for SønderjyskE in 2016 and the good run in Euro League for the club.

 In November 2016 the Swedish club Hammarby bought him out of his contract with Sønderjyske.

 In January 2018 Hammarby and Jakob Michelsen separated ways after different opinion about the strategy in the future.

 Jakob Michelsen is known for his good tactical skills and his management skills, where he is known for good people skills.
 His nickname is Mini Mourinho.

 Managerial career

 Denmark

 His career started by coaching TM Tønder's team of 10-year-old boys.
 He later coached youth teams at Kolding FC and IK Skovbakken, and in 2007 he became head coach of the women team of IK Skovbakken playing in the Danish top tier, Elitedivisionen.

-In January 2009 he became new manager of IK Skovbakken's senior male team i the Denmark Series.
+In January 2009, Michelsen became new manager of IK Skovbakken's senior male team i the Denmark Series.
 He managed the club to a promotion to the Danish 2nd Divisions in 2010.
 Because of his success at Skovbakken he was hired as new manager of the Danish 1st Division team Hobro IK in January 2011.

-Following one and a half year good years at Hobro he was brought to Tanzania to coach the Tanzania national U17 and U20 team by fellow Dane Kim Poulsen in 2012.
+Following one and a half year good years at Hobro, Michelsen was brought to Tanzania to coach the Tanzania national U17 and U20 team by fellow Dane Kim Poulsen in 2012.
 In March 2014 he returned to Denmark to manage Skive IK.

-In Skive he took the 2 division team up into 1 division and underway the team made a Danish record with 18 consecutive wins.
+In Skive, Michelsen took the 2 division team up into 1 division and underway the team made a Danish record with 18 consecutive wins.

-In July 2015 he replaced Lars Søndergaard as manager of SønderjyskE in the Danish Superliga. after Sønderjyske bought him out of his contract in Skive.
+In July 2015, Michelsen replaced Lars Søndergaard as manager of SønderjyskE in the Danish Superliga. after Sønderjyske bought him out of his contract in Skive.
 In his first season, he took the SønderjyskE into new successful heights and was the coach behind the club's historical 2nd place in the 2015–16 Danish Superliga.
 He was later named "coach of the year" in 2015 by the Danish Football Association.

-He has been called the "mini Mourinho", as a homage to the Portuguese manager José Mourinho, because of his good tactical skills.
+Michelsen has been called the "mini Mourinho", as a homage to the Portuguese manager José Mourinho, because of his good tactical skills.